deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt4-fourth-year.md

 Other than that, it had been a successful date.
 They'd gone to a movie, eaten at Frankie and Benny's, and had been strolling round the park when the first roll of thunder had driven them underground.

 Sean was the first to speak.
 Or pant.
-"Jesus…CHRIST!"
+"Jesus...CHRIST!"

 "I hear ya.
 We shoulda got a cab" Ava clutched at her elbows and hugged over.
 She wasn't out of breath, but she had never coped well with the cold.
 "Yuuuurgh."